Skip to content

 Other good options

-Colorful Bavvic building block set with a crane, sailboat, and airplane on a white background.
+Bavvic building block set with a crane, sailboat and airplane models on a white background

 What I skip

-In general the categories I chose don't involve sets where you can be endless looking for a missing piece to be able to use it, or when tidying up.
-In fact Lego will now ship you individual missing pieces so when they do follow instructions step by step you can fill the gaps.
+The categories I chose do not involve sets where you spend forever looking for a missing piece before you can use it, or when tidying up.
+Lego will now ship you individual missing pieces, so when they do follow instructions step by step you can fill the gaps.

-Modu Toy construction set with a green and gray vehicle model and black track pieces on a white background.
+Modu Toy construction set with a green and grey vehicle model and Way to Play road pieces

 I generally skip leaning into every new toy that appears.
 I do love magnets and I am intrigued by Clixo lately.
 It may end up extending our collection at some point.
 For Christmas they each have a Lego set in mind, they will get the Brio extension I mentioned and possibly some Connetix Pro.
 Something they want, something they need.
 They will be thrilled.
 Clixo can come later.

-Duplo and Connetix structure with a Playmobil figure and a green train on a red background
+Duplo and Connetix structure with a Playmobil figure and a green train on a red Huske mat

 Where Huske fits in